Yelp/dockersh/README.md

     imagename = busybox
     shell = /bin/ash
     usercwd = /
-    dockeropt = -m
-    dockeropt = 32m

-*NOTE*: For setting memory limits on docker containers, you have to enable the following kernel parameters: ``cgroup_enable=memory swapaccount=1``, and these have a non-trivial overhead!

 A fairly restricted shell environment, but with homedirectories and one admin user being allowed additional privs, set the following ``/etc/dockersh``